ercprk/comp120-epark/responsive/README.md

 ## Implementation

-All aspect of the lab have been correctly implemented.
+All aspects of the lab have been correctly implemented.

 ## Collaboration

 I have not collaborated or discussed the lab with anyone.
-I consulted Piazza posts to get an idea on how to position the background.
+I consulted the Double Rainbow example to get an idea about how to add a event listener.

 ## Hours